“Be Free.”

 Note: Remember that risk can have advantage and disadvantage depending on how likely you are to experience a problem!

-Stamina represents your physical and mental fortitude, and using it means that your character is exerting themselves in some way.
+Stamina represents your physical and mental fortitude, and using it means that your character is exerting themselves in some way, usually to make better use of a resource.
 Your character starts with 5 points of stamina.
-You regain stamina during downtime.
+You can regain stamina during downtime.

-You may spend stamina to gain one of the following benefits:
+You may spend a specified amount of stamina to gain one of the following stamina effects:

 Chapters represent your character’s overall experience, they’re an easy way of keeping track of your character’s abilities as the story continues and we learn more about them.
 You progress to the next chapter whenever you gain enough total experience (XP) to reach it, and you gain XP by interacting with certain game mechanics.
 See the following list for chapter XP: